typesense/typesense-website/docs-site/content/0.24.0/api/README.md

 - Further improvements in relevance scoring for matching text across multiple matching fields.
 - Improve performance of large collection deletions.
+- Ability to clone a collection schema (without documents), overrides and synonyms.
 - New highlight structure that mimics the original document structure.
 Nested fields are highlighted only in this new structure, which is returned in a key named `highlight` in the JSON response.
 - Allow override rules to be processed past the first match via the `stop_processing` flag (default is `true`).